325 Main St Lumberton, NJ 08048

 for info call or text Erin at 609-304-5804

-Erin currently has over a dozen students showing in both schooling and USEF/USDF Recognized shows in Training thru Third Level, all of whom have qualified for BLM's and GAIG's for the past several years, and whom have won numerous USDF and All-Breeds Awards.
+Erin has coached a number of students to their USDF Bronze Medals with many working towards their Silver Medal.
+She currently has over a dozen students showing in both schooling and USEF/USDF Recognized shows, all of whom have qualified for BLM's and GAIG's for the past several years, and whom have won numerous USDF and All-Breeds Awards.
 Two of her students finished 2nd in USDF Year-End Awards for their Pas de Deux and competed at BLM's and GAIG's.
 Her students have been very successful in ESDCTA and several smaller GMO's.
 Erin specializes in continuing education for more advanced riders and those riding our school masters.

-Ryann was born and raised here at Suddenly Farm where she still resides.
-She has over 16 years experience riding and showing, and over 5 years as an instructor.
+Ryann was born and raised here at Suddenly Farm, where she still resides.
+She has over 17 years experience riding and showing, and over 7 years as an instructor.
 She has trainied with Erin Scelba-Johnson, Jane Landau of West Windsor, N.J., and Leif Sorensen of Denmark.
 She and her horse, Kenzo, have shown thru Third Level Dressage and she has earned her USDF Bronze medal and her Bronze and Silver Medals from ECRDA and ESDCTA.
 Ryann is currently a senior at Neumann University majoring in Early Childhood Education/Special Ed.
-Ryann works with our young riders (starting at age 6), pre-teens, teens and adults.
+Ryann works with our young riders , pre-teens, teens and adults.
+Ryann is not currently accepting new students but we hope she will return to teaching in her spare time in the near future.

-Leigha has 25 years experience riding and showing.
+Leigha is one of the 2 highly qualified non-resident instructors that teach on the farm.
+She has 25 years experience riding and showing.
 She has done hunters, jumpers and Dressage, but has focused solely on Dressage since 2004.
 She has trained with Lori Nagel of Greenville, Pa and Earl Jordon of State College, Pa.
 She was a member of the Penn State Horse Judging Team and captain from 2001 - 2003.
-She was also a 4H leader for 3 years in Mercer Pa.
 Leigha graduated from Penn State University with a degree in Animal Bio-science and is presently a teacher in Medford.
-She is presently riding with Erin Scelba-Johnson and is showing 4th level.
-Leigha works with pre-teens (12 or 13) , teens and adult riders
+She is presently riding with Erin Scelba-Johnson and has competed successfully through 4th level.
+Look for Leigha in the show ring this year with her new young Oldenburg, Dhouble Bubble.
+We are confident the future holds great things for them.
+During Leigha's lessons you will find horses and riders striving to improve the fundamentals of dressage.
+This allows a solid foundation to move correctly through the levels.
+Leigha works with teens and adult riders.

-NO SMOKING AND NO DOGS ARE PERMITTED ON THE FARM - NO EXCEPTIONS!
+NO SMOKING AT NO DOGS PERMITTED ON THE FARM

 OUR INDOOR RIDING ARENA ALLOWS FOR YEAR-ROUND RIDING.